 The nuclear energy provision of the NPT guarantees the output of nuclear energy, science, and technology is accessible to all and managed with cooperation and transparency.
 The IAEA supports this provision by examining nuclear energy facilities worldwide, ensuring they align with global nuclear security frameworks.

-Learn more about military spending and personnel, including why military recruitment rates are down, and get the data directly in your inbox by subscribing to our weekly newsletter.
+Dig into data about US troops, the role of the Department of Defense, and get the data directly in your inbox by subscribing to our weekly newsletter.

 Page sources and methodology